 Managing Side Effects and Supportive Care

-Supportive care is all the care given to improve the quality of life for people with breast cancer (or any serious health condition).
-It’s sometimes known as palliative care.
+Supportive care (palliative care) is all the care given to improve the quality of life for people with breast cancer (or any serious health condition).
+It includes symptom management as well as taking care of emotional, social and spiritual needs.

-Supportive care begins at diagnosis and continues throughout treatment and beyond.
-It’s an important part of care for people with all stages of breast cancer.
+Supportive care is an important part of care for people with all stages of breast cancer.

 This page has information on supportive care for people with early and locally advanced breast cancer.